-Automated trading – Automated trading means completely automating the order generation, submission, and the order execution process.
+Automated Trading – Automated trading means completely automating the order generation, submission, and the order execution process.

 An important point to note here is that automated trading does not mean it is free from human intervention.
 Automated trading has caused the focus of human intervention to shift from the process of trading to a more behind-the-scenes role, which involves devising newer alpha-seeking strategies on a regular basis.

 In the past, entry into algorithmic trading firms used to be restricted to PhDs in Physics, Mathematics or Engineering Sciences, who could build sophisticated quant models for trading.
-However, in recent years there has been an explosive growth of online education industry, offering comprehensive algorithmic trading programs to wannabe algorithmic traders.
+However, in recent years there has been an explosive growth of the online education industry, offering comprehensive algorithmic trading programs to wannabe algorithmic traders.
 This has made it possible to get into this domain without having to go through the long (8-10 years) academic route.

-Step 1: Core areas
+Step 1: Core Areas Of Algorithmic Trading

 Algorithmic trading is a multi-disciplinary field which requires knowledge in three domains, namely,